axelarnetwork/axelar-core/docs/cli/axelard_tx_multisign-batch.md

 multisig key \[name\], and attach the key name to the transaction read from \[file\].

 Example:
-$ <appd> tx multisign-batch transactions.json multisigk1k2k3 k1sigs.json k2sigs.json k3sig.json
+$ axelard tx multisign-batch transactions.json multisigk1k2k3 k1sigs.json k2sigs.json k3sig.json

 The current multisig implementation defaults to amino-json sign mode.
 The SIGN_MODE_DIRECT sign mode is not supported.'